silnrsi/libreoffice-linguistic-tools/LinguisticTools/help/README.txt

 To see which version is installed, go to Tools -> Extension manager.

+3.1   19-Jan-18  Select from list of available ref numbers.
 3.0   11-Mar-17  Arrange grammar lines like FieldWorks, not Toolbox.
                  Experimental release of Bulk Conversion.
                  Normalize word lists and spelling.